-- 3. The case manager may require the Contractor to revise the PCSP and Prior Authorization if the results of the monitoring indicate that the plan is inappropriate, the services as described in the plan are untimely, or the amount of services need to be changed to meet the Client's needs. - 4.
-Ongoing case management shall include, but not be limited to, the following tasks: - a.
-Review of the individual's PCSP and service agreements;; - b.
-Contact with the individual concerning their safety, quality of life and satisfaction with services provided; - c.
-Contact with service providers to coordinate, arrange or adjust services, to address quality issues or concerns and to resolve any complaints raised by individuals or others: - d.
+- a.
+If the case manager does not observe the individual's residence at the annual face-to-face reassessment, the case manager to shall align the annual visit to the individual's residence with a six (6) month face-to-face contact. - b.
+If the case manager makes an observation in the individual's residence that is inconsistent with the ULTC-100.2 and/or Support Plan, the case manager shall update the assessment and/or Support Plan to reflect the observation. - 4.
+On-going case management shall include, but not be limited to, the following tasks: - a.
+Review of the individual's support plan and service agreements; - b.
+Contact with the individual concerning individuals' safety, quality of life and satisfaction with services provided; - Contact with service providers to coordinate, arrange or adjust services, to address quality issues or concerns and to resolve any complaints raised by individuals or others; - d.
 Conflict resolution and/or crisis intervention, as needed; - e.
 Informal assessment of changes in individual functioning, service effectiveness, service appropriateness and service cost-effectiveness; - f.
 Notification of appropriate enforcement agencies, as needed; and - g.
 Referral to community resources as needed. - 5.
-The case manager shall immediately report, to the appropriate agency, any information which indicates an overpayment, incorrect payment or mis-utilization of any public assistance benefit, and shall cooperate with the appropriate agency in any subsequent recovery process, in accordance with Department of Human Services Income Maintenance Rules at 9 C.C.R.
-2503-8, Section 3.810 and Section 8.076. - 6.
+The case manager shall immediately report, to the appropriate agency, any information which indicates an overpayment, incorrect payment or mis-utilization of any public assistance benefit, and shall cooperate with the appropriate agency in any subsequent recovery process, in accordance with Department of Human Services Section 3.810 and Department of Health Care Policy and Financing Section 8.076. - 6.
 The case manager shall contact the individual at least quarterly, or more frequently as determined by the individual's needs or as required by the program. - 7.
-The case manager shall review the Department prescribed assessment and the PCSP with the individual every six (6) months.
+The case manager shall review the ULTC 100.2 and the Support Plan with the individual every six (6) months.
 The review shall be conducted by telephone or at the individual's place of residence, place of service or other appropriate setting as determined by the individual's needs or preferences. - 8.
-The case manager shall complete a new ULTC 100.2 when there is a significant change in the individual's condition and when the individual changes LTSS programs. - The case manager shall contact the service providers, as well as the individual, to monitor service delivery as determined by the individual's needs and as required by the authorities applicable to the service. - Case Managers shall report critical incidents within 24 hours of notification within the State Approved IMS. - a.
-Critical Incident reporting is required when the following occurs - i.
-Injury/Illness; - ii.
-Missing Person;
+The case manager shall complete a new ULTC 100.2 when there is a significant change in the individual's condition or when the individual changes LTSS programs. - 9.
+The case manager shall contact the service providers, as well as, the individual to monitor service delivery as determined by the individual's needs or as required by the specific service requirements. - 10.
+Case Manager shall report critical incident within 24 hours of notification within the State Approved IMS.
+This report must include: - a.
+Individual's name; - b.
+Individual's identification number;